DrWhatson/SelfCal/README.md

 # Description
 This is a Python 3 script written mainly to compliment the eMERLIN pipeline https://github.com/e-merlin/eMERLIN_CASA_pipeline to self calibrate a CASA dataset.
 It is based on an alorithm of Javier Moldon, but extended to allow offset mapping of a suitable source, This is useful for wide-field survey data where there probably isn't a bright enough source in the middle of the field.
 The script should be general enough for any CASA based data with the appropiate change of parameters.
-Due to blurring of averaged dataset when phase rotating, this should only really be used for unaveraged or very lightly averaged datasets.
-For averaged datasets the chgcentre part can be flagged in the parameters file, but a bigger map will probably be needed.
+Due to the blurring of sources in averaged dataset when phase rotating, this should only really be used for unaveraged or very lightly averaged datasets.
+For averaged datasets the chgcentre part can be flagged out in the parameters file, but a bigger map will probably be needed.

 Mapping and phase-shifting are done with wsclean and chgcentre of A.Offringa, calibration via gaincal in CASA and parameters read from a yml file using pyyaml.